-‘Oru kadha sollata sir (shall I tell you a story sir)?’ asks Vedha (Vijay Setupathi), the wanted fugitive to Vikram (R. Madhavan) the cop.
-What follows is the shattering of the underlying beliefs that Vikram lives by.
-It is a nourish retelling of the Vikraam-Betaal folklore.
-Like the tale, this movie revolves around the ‘stories’ narrated by Vedha and the answers that Vikram seeks.
+“Oru kadha sollata sir (Shall I tell you a story, sir)?” queries Vedha (Vijay Setupathi), the wanted fugitive, to Vikram (R. Madhavan), the cop.
+What ensues is the dismantling of the foundational beliefs that Vikram holds dear.
+It mirrors a nuanced retelling of the Vikraam-Betaal folklore.
+Much like the ancient tale, this film revolves around the ‘stories’ narrated by Vedha and the answers sought by Vikram.

 The interrogation Scene- Lines are drawn(?)